niu541412/homebrew_old_macos/README.md

 ## Tips for Building Formulae on Deprecated macOS

-If you have a deprecated model, such as the Mac Pro 5,1 as mine, the last supported macOS version is 10.13 High Sierra.
-While the latest [Homebrew](https://brew.sh/) can still run on this system version, pre-built bottles are not provided.
-Therefore, Homebrew will try to build every formula from source following the [Formula code](https://github.com/Homebrew/homebrew-core/tree/master/Formula).
-Due to the API limitations of this deprecated macOS, some packages cannot be installed directly with `brew install formula`.
+If you have a deprecated model, such as the Mac Pro 5,1 like mine, the last supported macOS version is 10.13 High Sierra.
+While the latest [Homebrew](https://brew.sh/) can still run on this system, pre-built bottles are not provided.
+As a result, Homebrew will attempt to build every formula from source according to the [formula code](https://github.com/Homebrew/homebrew-core/tree/master/Formula).
+Due to API limitations in this deprecated macOS version, some packages cannot be installed directly using `brew install formula`.

-Below is a list of packages that can still be installed using the `brew` command, based on my experience.
+Below is a list of packages that can still be installed via `brew`, based on my experience.
 Most of them require patches or suitable compilers.
-Note that these tips might not always work due to updates in the upstream source code and Homebrew formula code.
-Besides, I only garentee that these tips only work on 10.13
+However, these tips may not always work due to updates in the upstream source code and Homebrew formula code.
+Additionally, I can only guarantee that these tips work on macOS 10.13.

-Because Homebrew will not recieve pull request for unsupport macOS version, I only leave these tips here.
+Since Homebrew no longer accepts pull requests for unsupported macOS versions, I am simply sharing these tips here.

 > [!TIP]
 >